-Houston, TX—August 8, 2019—Marker Therapeutics, Inc. (Nasdaq:MRKR), a clinical-stage immuno-oncology company specializing in the development of next-generation T cell-based immunotherapies for the treatment of hematological malignancies and solid tumor indications, today provided a corporate update and reported financial results for the second quarter ended June 30, 2019.
+Houston, TX—August 10, 2020—Marker Therapeutics, Inc. (Nasdaq:MRKR), a clinical-stage immuno-oncology company specializing in the development of next-generation T cell-based immunotherapies for the treatment of hematological malignancies and solid tumor indications, today provided a corporate update and reported financial results for the second quarter ended June 30, 2020.

 Multi-Antigen Targeted (MultiTAA) T Cell Therapies

-At June 30, 2019, Marker had cash and cash equivalents of $53.4 million.
-The Company believes that its existing cash and cash equivalents will fund the Company’s current operations into late 2020.
+Cash Position and Guidance: At June 30, 2020, Marker had cash and cash equivalents of $32.1 million.
+The Company believes that its existing cash and cash equivalents will fund its operating expenses and capital expenditure requirements into Q2 2021.

 About Marker Therapeutics, Inc.